carmen-chau/csc494-comp-graph/README.md

 The backpropgation arrow was included in hopes to help students differentate between the forward pass phase (solid arrows) vs backpropagation phase (dotted arrows).
 Also, these backpropagation arrows are a physical visualization of the error signals (loss gradients), which is essentially the amount of loss relative to the term we are looking at, that is flowing backwards in the graph.

+## Next Steps
+There are 2 main areas worth exploring when trying to extend and build on top of this existing visualization

+**Area 1: How to better convey concepts?**

+1. Consider extending this visualization to illustrate the iterative nature of backpropagation (which involves iteratively conducting BOTH forward and backward pass, and carefully updating the model weights + bias terms to minimize model loss).

+2. Creating tooltips to allow users to hover over equation terms and see definitions.
+This change will likely yield a much better learning / user experience, since users won't need to constantly scroll up to the "Example Setup" info card

+**Area 2: How to make the visualization more user-friendly?**

+1. Making visualization scale and display well on smaller resolutions.
+Currently, the computation graph does not resize when the webpage window shrinks.
+Ideally, the graph should resize so users on smaller screens (eg: phone, tablet) can see the graph.

+2. Dynamically rendering node labels, instead of resorting to static images.
+Finding out a way to dynamically render node labels instead of relying on static images in `/initial_latex_icons` would lead to less overhead should this project be deployed.

 ## Resources used
 1. [Cytoscape.js documentation](https://js.cytoscape.org/)
    - Documentation for the library used the create and render the computation graph.
 Specifically, sections **"Notation - Position"** and **"Notation - Elements JSON"** were super critical to read over in the initial project stages.
 Methods in section **Core** were also useful, especially for implementing style augmentations on the graph based on user input